ashmistalin/MAD-workshop1/README.md

 # MAD-workshop1

-## Create an android application for displaying the student details like Name,Register Number,Department and Year.Apply the different font size ,font style and  font color in view.

 ## AIM:
 To Create an android application for displaying the student details like Name,Register Number,Department and Year.Apply the different font size ,font style and  font color in view.